Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this to poll for new applications and submitted results', providing clear usage context.
-However, no exclusionary guidance or comparison to alternatives.
+The description explicitly says 'Use this to poll for new applications and submitted results,' providing clear usage context.
+While it doesn't list when not to use or alternatives, it gives actionable guidance for a simple tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.